Problematy/goodmap/docs/quickstart.rst

       locations that allow bikes *or* cars, not only locations that allow both (which would often be zero results).

+   ``"and"``
+      A location matches only if it has **every** one of the selected values - narrowing rather than broadening.
+Only meaningful for list-valued categories (a location can have several simultaneous values); for a single-valued category it behaves like ``"or"`` restricted to one selection at a time.
+Still rendered as checkboxes (it's still multi-select), but with a "(match all)" hint next to the category title so it reads differently from the default "or" behavior - e.g. an ``amenities`` field where checking ``lighting`` and ``benches`` should show only bridges that have both, not either.

    ``"exclusive"``
       Single-select: the frontend renders the options as radio buttons instead of checkboxes, so only one value can be active at a time.
 Use